-The distributed constraint optimization problem (DCOP) is a powerful framework for modeling many real-world problems involving collaborative multi-agent systems [9].
-In DCOP, agents coordinate through local communication to choose values in a distributed manner that optimize the team's global objective function.
+The distributed constraint optimization problem (DCOP) is a powerful framework for modeling many real-world problems involving collaborative multi-agent systems [4].
+In DCOP, agents coordinate through local communication to choose values in a decentralized manner that optimize the team's global objective function.
 Despite the vast literature on DCOP, we are unaware of any work that has extended these models to handle tasks with time window and ordering constraints.
 Thus, the contributions of the paper are as follows:

-- We present a layered iterative DCOP framework, called L-DCOP, to address the multi-robot task assignment and scheduling problem with time window and ordering constraints. - The proposed framework facilitates coalition formation among robots to maximize the task completion rate and frequency while minimizing the average task execution time. - We empirically evaluate the performance of L-DCOP against a benchmark auction-based method and show that our algorithm increases the task completion rate and task completion frequency by 1.7% and 10.1%, respectively, and reduces the task execution time by 52.5% on average.
+- We present the first DCOP formulation of the multi-robot task allocation problem with time window and ordering constraints. - The proposed DCOP framework facilitates coalition formation among robots to maximize the task completion rate and frequency while minimizing the average task execution time. - We empirically evaluate the performance of the proposed DCOP framework against a benchmark auction-based method and show that our algorithm completes more tasks in 100% of the settings, increases the task completion rate and task completion frequency by 3.3% and 5.4%, respectively, and reduces the task execution time by 37.7% on average.